-Founded by long-time recruitment professional Kate Evans in response to the current climate change crisis, Graduate Planet CIC reinvests 100% of profit generated through the recruitment process into local environmental initiatives that protect and nurture the environment.
+Founded by long-time recruitment professional Kate Evans in response to the current climate change crisis, Graduate Planet CIC primary objective is to help create long term environmental sustainability.
+As a social enterprise (CIC) the compnay reinvests 100% of trading profit generated through it's recruitment services into educational initiatives that protect and nurture the environment.

-Graduate Planet celebrated its first placement by planting an oak tree in Birmingham to symbolise strength and longevity for both the business and the environment, the business was invited onto the PwC Entrepreneur Programme within 6 months of trading and in December 2017 went on to create a honey bee wood with the help of 85 corporate volunteers from JLR, NFU, Midcounties Cooperative and Calor.
+Graduate Planet celebrated its first placement by planting a large Oak tree in Birmingham to symbolise strength and longevity for it's mission.
+The business was soon invited onto the PwC Entrepreneur Programme and went on to create a honey bee wood with the help of 85 multinational corporate volunteers.

-In early 2018 GP was awarded the 'Woman Who Achieves' Best New Business Award and became the FSB Most Ethical Business and SME Best New Business 2018 finalist and was invited to House of Commons Social Enterprise UK 'Buy Corporate Challenge'.
+In early 2018 GP was awarded the 'Woman Who Achieves' Best New Business Award and became the FSB Most Ethical Business and SME Best New Business 2018 finalist before being invited to House of Commons for the Social Enterprise UK 'Buy Corporate Challenge'.

-From there, we have gone on to work with some of the UK's most innovative businesses , our journey has been a very exciting and interesting one, we are now working in collaboration with 8 wonderful charity partners to deliver the Stratford School Sustainability Programme which will educate local children in environmental sustainability through engaging educational workshops in the natural environment.
+Now in its 5th year Graduate Planet is working with some of the UK's most innovative businesses , our journey has been a very exciting and interesting one, collaborating with educational partners, charities and schools to deliver the School Sustainability Programme which is educating hundreds of primary school children in environmental sustainability solutions, supporting teachers and vulnerable people in the community during lockdown.

-As a certified Social Enterprise we hope that this business model will encourage other companies to take up their role within social and environmental responsibility.
-We believe that together, through effective supply chain partnerships, we can create a more sustainable future for all.
+As a certified Social Enterprise we hope that other businesses follow this business model to take up their social and environmental responsibility becasue together, through our supply chains we can create a more sustainable future for all.

 In Sheldon Park, Birmingham